Alateen is for teenage relatives and friends of alcoholics. Alateen is part of Al-Anon.

 Alateen was started in 1957 by a teenager in California whose father was in AA and whose mother was in Al-Anon.

 Alateen is not for teenage alcoholics unless their lives have been affected by someone else’s drinking.

 Each Alateen meeting is sponsored by two experienced Al-Anon members who are screened and cleared to work with young people by the Disclosure and Barring Service in England and Wales.
-There are a limited number of Alateen groups in the UK and the Republic of Ireland and none in Scotland.
+There are a limited number of Alateen groups in England.

 We have a range of literature for teenagers available from the online shop.